Perhaps the most important strategic consideration in Progressive Knockout Tournaments (PKOs) is whether you cover your opponents or they cover you.

 The bubble is over, everybody loosens up, and your chip lead is not as impactful.

-There is a strong case for folding the Pocket Aces here and prolonging the bubble.
-The micro-stacked Small Blind isn’t going to post their big blind for almost an orbit, and there is a very good chance you can win a lot of uncontested pots before the bubble eventually bursts.
+There is a strong case for folding pocket AA here and prolonging the bubble.
+The micro-stacked SB isn’t going to post their big blind for almost an orbit, and there is a very good chance you can win a lot of uncontested pots before the bubble eventually bursts.

 A poker tournament with a specified number or maximum number of players that starts when a certain number of players have registered.
 Unlike regular tournaments, which started at a specified time.